PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 Demand for police officers varies between regions

-You can increase your chances of getting a job by applying in regions where New Zealand Police are recruiting.
+Increase your chances of getting a job by applying in regions where New Zealand Police are recruiting.

 Diversity valued in police force